hyperledger/indy-node/docs/requests.md

     * [GET_CLAIM_DEF](#get_claim_def)
     * [GET_TXN](#get_txn)

-This doc is about supported client's Request (both write and read ones).
+This doc is about supported client"s Request (both write and read ones).
 If you are interested in transactions and their representation on the Ledger (that is internal one), then have a look at [transactions](transactions.md).